beKoool/bekoool/README.md

 - 🔭 I’m currently working on `Graphics design and web dev`
 - 🌱 I’m currently learning Js, Figma, and more.
 - 👯 I’m looking to collaborate other web developers.
-- 📫 How to reach me: https://thecooldev.netlify.app
+- 📫 How to reach me: https://thecooldev.netlify.app or [my discord server](https://discord.gg/GTXDWjj6wS)
 - ⚡ Fun fact: I am cool.

 ###